Kraft break

-In astronomy, the Kraft break refers to the abrupt decrease in stars' average rotation rates at surface temperatures below about 6,200 kelvin.
+In astronomy, the Kraft break refers to the abrupt decrease in stars' average rotation rates at surface temperatures below about 6,500 Kelvin.
 This temperature corresponds to mid-F type stars.
-The so-called break bears the name of astronomer Robert Kraft, though its existence was recognized prior to his publications on the topic.
-The break is understood to separate stars with deep convective envelopes and efficient magnetic dynamos from those without.
-The dynamos are thought to maintain magnetic fields that transfer angular momentum to the stellar wind, thus slowing down the star's surface through magnetic braking.
-In hot stars the process is less efficient (because the convective envelopes are shallow) so the stars continue to rotate quickly.
+This feature bears the name of astronomer Robert Kraft, though its existence was recognized prior to his publications on the topic.

+The break is understood to arise from the presence of a magnetic dynamo in cooler stars, which generates a magnetic field that transfers the star's rotational angular momentum to the stellar wind, thus slowing down stellar rotation through magnetic braking.
+A convective envelope thick enough for convection timescales to exceed rotation period is required to sustain this solar-type dynamo.
+Hotter stars, lacking deep convective envelopes, are unable to sustain the dynamo, and so magnetic braking is much less efficient.
+As a result, they continue to rotate quickly.

+The Kraft break coincides with a transition in hot Jupiters' spin-orbit alignment.
+Hot Jupiters orbiting cooler stars tend to orbit in the same plane as stellar rotation, while those orbiting hotter stars are more likely to be misaligned.